Friday continues the great weather | CBC News

 Looking for some rain?
 You may have to wait until Tuesday evening into Wednesday morning.

-Sunset will be just before 8 p.m. tomorrow, a sure sign we are moving toward the end of summer.
+Sunset is now before 8 p.m., a sure sign we are moving toward the end of summer.

 Comments